How To Check If Your Phone is Unlocked

-- Sprint: Sprint’s own guidelines for unlocking a device are pretty identical to T-Mobile and AT&T. You’ll have to use the device on Sprint’s network for fifty days, ensure your contract has ended or that your lease payment on your device is paid off, hold an account in good standing, and of course, the device can’t be reported as stolen or missing.
+- Sprint: Sprint’s own guidelines for unlocking a device are pretty identical to T-Mobile and AT&T. You’ll have to use the device on Sprint’s network for fifty days, ensure your contract has ended or that your lease payment on your device is paid off, hold an account in good standing, and of course, have a device that hasn’t been reported as stolen or missing.
 Sprint’s own documentation on this topic states that phones bought after February 2015 will automatically be unlocked once the device meets these standards, which means you may not have to contact Sprint at all following your device’s lease being paid off.
 That said, if you do believe you’ve met all standards mentioned in their guidelines and your phone hasn’t been unlocked, you’ll have to contact their customer service for more information.

 To reiterate, you’ll still have to make sure your device will work on the carrier of your choice before moving to another carrier.
 That said, it’s typically pretty easy to find those results on Google.
 Simply search for your device name with the carrier you started on and the carrier you’re moving to, and a forum post will undoubtedly appear answering your question.
 That’s for Android users only—iPhone users can move to the carrier of their choice once they’ve unlocked their devices.

 One last warning about unlocked Android devices: as we mentioned above, while Apple pushes out their own software updates, if you’re an Android user then you will be subject to the carrier pushing out the update, assuming you didn’t buy your phone unlocked directly from the manufacturer.
 This means, while your device is fully functional on another carrier, you may not receive push updates on your phone while using a different SIM card.
 That’s something to keep in mind before you make the switch from a carrier-branded device.

 Where Can I Buy Unlocked Devices?